shihab4616/shihab4616/README.md

 ###

-Aspiring SQA Engineer with a Passion for Testing
+Aspiring SQA Engineer with 3 years+ Experience
 📍 Based in Dhaka

 My Mission?
 To make an impact in the tech world and land my dream career in software quality assurance.